|

 The following yeast conversions are taken from WildYeast.com

 When it comes to bread, however, there are ways of slowing staling down a little.
 Staling is an effect of water loss and starch retrogradation.
-The latter is a process in which chains of starch molecules in bread move from a flexible gel-like formation when just-baked, back to their stiff, crystalline original state.
+The latter is a process in which chains of starch molecules in bread move from a flexible gel when just-baked, back to a stiff, crystalline state.

 The wetter the better